LeidenUniversityLibrary/digmanclass/glossary.md

 opening: half of the text title on the left page, the other half on the right page.
 An equally early adopter of this clever type is the Paris Bible, a popular tool among preachers on the road.
-Like students, they needed to find texts and passages quickly. \'You are here\' they seem to say, \'Now you do your thing\'.
+Like students, they needed to find texts and passages quickly.
+'You are here' they seem to say, 'Now you do your thing'.

 Copying the Text: Scribal Colophon
 ==================================